MONO-1223/AURAK-CENG336-ComputerArchitectureLab/Lab 01 - Switches, Lights, and Multiplexers/README.md

 ```

 We extend our sincere appreciation to Eng.
 Umar Adeel for his insightful feedback which has significantly contributed to the successful completion of this experiment.

+This publication adheres to all regulatory laws and guidelines established by the American University of Ras Al Khaimah (AURAK) regarding the dissemination of academic materials.